 Upon incorporation, a company becomes separate and distinct from its members.
 It is a separate legal entity that can sue and be sued in its corporate name.
 It has its own seal and its assets, rights and liabilities are separate and distinct from its members.
 It is capable of incurring debts, borrowing money, entering legal contracts, etc.

 As a separate legal entity, the company can hold property or assets in its own name.
 Examples of properties or assets a company can have include land, building, personal properties, intellectual property, shares, etc.

-The company can not cease to exist except it is wound up.
+A company can not cease to exist except it is wound up.
 The membership of the company may change but the company will remain except it is wound up.

-The company like a person, can sue and be sued in its own corporate name because the company though an artificial entity, has a separate legal entity.
+A company like a person, can sue and be sued in its own corporate name because the company though an artificial entity, has a separate legal entity.

 Companies are divided into four main categories namely:

 This is the most common type of company.
 The liability of the members is limited by the unpaid shares the shareholders hold in the company.
 This means that in the event of winding up, the members are only liable to pay such amount of unpaid shares (if any).